 I want to extend a HUGE thank you to all my wonderful clients for your continued support of my practice.

 As of June 2020 my practice reopened again.
 It meant big changes compared to how things looked and worked before COVID-19 entered our lives.
-Now, as we enter Phase 3 of BC’s Restart Plan, we can prepare for a return to more familiar territory.
+Now, as we enter a time of decreasing restrictions, we can prepare for a return to more familiar territory.
 I will continue to update this page as new guidance emerges from both the Province of BC as well as my governing body, the College of Massage Therapists of BC.

 Main points for now:

-- In BC, we are entering a careful, graded transition that relies on honest communication and consistent safety protocols
+- In BC, we are in a careful, graded transition that relies on honest communication and consistent safety protocols

 - You are considered fully vaccinated 14 days after dose 2